jorgebucaran/fisher/README.md

 fisher self-uninstall
 ```

-## Bring fisher wherever wherever you go through the ssh
+## Bring fisher wherever you go through the ssh
 To bring the fisher with the portable fish shell to the ssh session there is a plugin in [xxh project](https://github.com/xxh/xxh):
 ```bash
 xxh +I xxh-plugin-fish-fisher